Pork & Eggplant Stir Fry

 I don’t know what it is about the combination of tender eggplant and ground pork but oh my goodness gracious this is a delicious dish.
-The sauce is slightly sticky and the eggplant absorbs so much of the flavour….this is truly so much more then your average stir fry.
+The sauce is slightly sticky and the eggplant absorbs so much of the flavour….this is truly so much more than your average stir fry.

 I love stir fry, but one of my biggest frustrations is when the sauce slips off all of the veggies and meat and pools at the bottom of the plate.
 Between the ground pork and the eggplant, all of the delicious sauce gets absorbed into the dish which means that every bite is saucy and so flavourful.

-If you wanted to be a bit more authentic you could use chinese eggplant, but I wasn’t able to find any so I kept things simple with regular eggplant.
+If you wanted to be a bit more authentic you could use Chinese eggplant, but I wasn’t able to find any so I kept things simple with regular eggplant.

 I recommend soaking the sliced eggplant in water for 10 minutes before cooking it.
 I find that this reduces the amount of oil the eggplant absorbs when cooking.